MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/trusted-launch-vm-import-key.md

 ## Export and import the VM

-The first task to managing a Trusted launch Arc VM guest state protection key to export a VM from the source Azure Stack HCI cluster and then import it into the target Azure Stack HCI cluster:
+The first step is to export the VM from the source Azure Stack HCI cluster and then import it into the target Azure Stack HCI cluster:

 1. To export the VM from the source cluster, see [Export-VM (Hyper-V)](/powershell/module/hyper-v/export-vm).